- Famous muck diving in Kalabahi Bay

 - Visit the original Spice Islands.

 The Banda Sea cruise is for those with the spirit of adventure as we set sail to rarely dived sites, islands and atolls.
-There are several ways to cross the Banda Sea and this depends mostly on the weather and depths of the thermoclines for the hammerhead sharks.
+There are several ways to cross the Banda Sea on one of our liveaboards and this depends mostly on the weather and depths of the thermoclines for the hammerhead sharks.
 Crossing is generally done in March/April and September/October when the prevailing winds are changing between the seasons.
-Seldom-dived sites, active volcanoes, hammerheads and pelagic action, plus a visit to the mythic Banda Islands (original Spice Islands), make this a once in a lifetime cruise.
+Seldom-dived sites, active volcanoes, hammerheads and pelagic action, plus a visit to the historic Banda Islands (original Spice Islands), make this a once in a lifetime cruise.

 This cruise may, depending on the route chosen, include the following highlights (these are not limited to each route):